-This guide, published February 2022, aims to assist in identifying regulated restrictive practices during transportation.
+This guide (currently under review) published February 2022, aims to assist in identifying regulated restrictive practices during transportation.

 The NDIS Quality and Safeguards Commission requirements relating to regulated restrictive practices need to be considered along with relevant state and territory requirements.